w601sxs/mcp/src/cloudwatch-mcp-server/README.md

 Alarm Recommendations - Suggests recommended alarm configurations for CloudWatch metrics, including thresholds, evaluation periods, and other alarm settings.

 ## Prerequisites

-1. Install `uv` from [Astral](https://docs.astral.sh/uv/getting-started/installation/) or the [GitHub README](https://github.com/astral-sh/uv#installation)
-2. Install Python using `uv python install 3.10`
-3. An AWS account with [CloudWatch Telemetry](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html)
+1. An AWS account with [CloudWatch Telemetry](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html)
-4. This MCP server can only be run locally on the same host as your LLM client.
+2. This MCP server can only be run locally on the same host as your LLM client.
-5. Set up AWS credentials with access to AWS services
+3. Set up AWS credentials with access to AWS services
-   - You need an AWS account with appropriate permissions
+   - You need an AWS account with appropriate permissions (See required permissions below)
    - Configure AWS credentials with `aws configure` or environment variables

 ## Available Tools